ms5984/plugin-dev-course/java-basics/data-types/implementation/BOOLEAN.md

 # `Boolean (Java Implementation)`
-The boolean data type is used to store only two possible values: `true` and `false`.
+The boolean data type can store only two possible values: `true` and `false`.

 ### What is it used for?
 This data type is used for simle true/false coniditons.